f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   :align: center
   :scale: 70%

-Here you can switch from static to DHCP address assignment, configured IPv6 addresses, and interface state, speed, and duplex.
+Here you can switch from static to DHCP address assignment, configure IPv6 addresses, and interface state, speed, and duplex.
 You can also view the management interface stats on the bottom of this page.

 .. image:: images/initial_setup_of_rseries_platform_layer/image2.png
   :align: center
-  :scale: 70%
+  :scale: 50%

 ---------------
 System Settings